MatiasFazzito/SQL/README.md

 4. **Create the triggers**
    - In the same [file](https://github.com/MatiasFazzito/SQL/blob/main/SQL%20Files/Schema%20y%20Tables/ConcertIO_DB_Creation.sql), run the portion of the script that creates the necessary triggers (`after_concert_insert`, and audit triggers for `bands`, `stadium`, `concert`, `staff`).

-> 💡 **Pro Tip:** These first steps can be executed all at once by running the entire initial script file, which will leave the database mostly ready.
+> 💡 **Note:** These first steps can be executed all at once by running the entire initial script file, which will leave the database mostly ready.

 5. **Create views**
    - From this [folder](https://github.com/MatiasFazzito/SQL/tree/main/SQL%20Files/Views), run each script individually to generate the views by right-clicking on the `Views` section of the schema (`asignation_details`, `concert_details`, `staff_details`).